 In addition to obtaining new claims, our ability to collect on identified claims on our estimated multiples is key to our future profitability.
 Per the Medicare Secondary Payer Act, we are entitled to reasonable and customary rates.
 Under existing statutory and case law, the private cause of action under the Medicare Secondary Payer Act permits an award of double damages when a primary plan fails to provide for primary payment or appropriate reimbursement.
-However, the Repair Abuses of MSP Payments Act (RAMP Act, H.R.
-8063), if passed, would repeal the private cause of action and remove the possibility of recovering double damages.
 In addition to double damages, the Company is entitled to interest from Primary Payers on any amounts owed.
 Federal law also provides express authority to assess interest on Medicare Secondary Payer debts.
 Further the Medicare, Medicaid and SCHIP Extension Act ("MMSEA") requires defendants and healthcare providers to report certain settlements with Medicare beneficiaries.
 The MMSEA statute includes a \$1,000 per day, per claim penalty for inaccurate or untimely reporting.

-As a result, subject to any changes in the MSP Laws, we are currently able to pursue double damages, interest, and applicable penalties for non-compliance from Primary Payers in our Medicare Secondary Payer Act related recoveries.
+As a result, we are able to pursue double damages, interest, and applicable penalties for non-compliance from Primary Payers in our Medicare Secondary Payer Act related recoveries.
 We can recover these amounts under either the Recovery Model or the Chase to Pay Model.
 Federal law also expressly provides MAOs with the right to charge providers for the Billed Amount when auto insurer liability exists.
 Per the terms of various legal services agreements we have with the Law Firm, for legal services provided, the Law Firm would receive a percentage of the total claim recovery which would include double damages and additional penalties.
 In the near term, we believe our claims portfolio can achieve a 1.9x Recovery Multiple.
 As we continue to expand our claims portfolio and data matching capabilities, we believe we can reach up to 2.9x Recovery Multiple.